 [Regulation 75 inserted in Gazette 28 Jun 2004 p.
-2440.]
+2440; amended in Gazette 24 Apr 2015 p.
+1517.]

 76. Extending time to pay modified penalty

 An authorised person may, in a particular case, extend the period within which the modified penalty may be paid and the extension may be allowed whether or not that period has elapsed.